 Limit Login Attempts: Automated tools try many passwords quickly.
 Limiting login attempts helps stop those attacks.

 Manage User Roles: Apply the principle of least privilege.
-Grant only the access each user needs to do their job.
+Grant only the access each user needs to do their job, as defined by WordPress Roles and Capabilities.

 4